 We provide only comprehensive college advising, not hourly or for certain pieces of admissions.
 After 15 years in business, we firmly believe that overseeing the entire process best serves our families and produces the most favorable results.
-Our fee is broken into 4 payments of $1500 over the course of your time with us.
-Unlike many counseling firms, we do not limit the humber of hours or applications a student can complete for this price.
-On average, we spend approxmately 50 hours on each student, from enrollment to college decision.
+Our fee is typically broken into 4 payments of $1750 over the course of your time with us.
+Unlike many counseling firms, we do not limit the number of hours or applications a student can complete for this price.
+On average, we spend approximately 50 hours on each student, from enrollment to college decision.
 If we have space available, a small number of Senior Crunch Packages may be offered each year, priced at $3,750 for 15 hours of time and beginning after May 1 of junior year.